Thursday, October 10

 This session will provide an overview of the growth in Texas, trends, statistics, and examples of how Texas will continue to grow at a rapid pace.
 Panelists will share how their communities worked to prepare for this growth through unique and innovative approaches to meet Texas’ most critical needs.

-Speakers: Christopher Brigati, SWBC Investment Services, Senior Vice President, Strategic Initiatives and Fixed Income Research; John Marez, Executive Director, South Texas Water Authority; Rene Martinez, Executive Director, Harris County Housing Finance Corporation; Bill Avila, Attorney, Bracewell, LLP
+Speakers: Christopher Brigati, SWBC Investment Services, Senior Vice President, Strategic Initiatives and Fixed Income Research; John Marez, Executive Director, South Texas Water Authority; and William T. Avila, Partner, Bracewell, LLP

 Internal Controls for Small Cities